disha91100/dp-300-database-administrator/Instructions/Labs/10-isolate-problem-areas-poor-performing-queries.md

 ### Task 7 - Use query hints to impact performance

-Next you'll run a workload, change the query to use a parameter, apply a query hint to the query, and re-execute it.
+In this task you will apply query hints in SQL statements to influence the query optimizer’s behavior Next you'll run a workload, change the query to use a parameter, apply a query hint to the query, and re-execute it.

 Before continuing with the exercise close all the current query windows by selecting the **Window** menu, then select **Close All Documents**.
 In the popup select **No**.